wasp-lang/wasp/web/docs/language/features.md

 ## Entity

-`Entity` element represents a database model.
+`entity` declaration represents a database model.
 Wasp uses [Prisma](https://www.prisma.io/) to implement database functionality and currently provides only a thin layer above it.

-Each `Entity` element corresponds 1-to-1 to Prisma data model and is defined in a following way:
+Each `Entity` declaration corresponds 1-to-1 to Prisma data model and is defined in a following way:

 ```css
 entity Task {=psl